-Nathan McClintock is Associate Professor in the Toulan School of Urban Studies and Planning at Portland State University, currently on sabbatical in Montréal, Québec, Canada.
-Engaging primarily with urban political ecology and critical urban studies, his current research agenda examines the intersection between urban agriculture (UA) movements in the US and Canada, food systems policy and planning, and the specific urban political economies and historical geographies in which they arise.
-By conducting both applied and theoretically engaged research, his goal is to bring agri-food and urban environmental research into conversation with critical scholarship that draws attention to how UA policy and practice articulate with power, political economy, race, class, gender, and settler colonialism.
-At the same time, he hopes to contribute to critical geography via his commitment to community engaged research.
+Nathan McClintock is an associate professor of urban studies and urban environmental politics at the Institut National de la Recherche Scientifique (INRS) in Montréal, Québec, Canada, and an editor of the journal Urban Geography.
+Engaging with debates in urban political ecology and critical urban geography, Nathan's focus over the past decade has been on the relationship between urban agriculture (UA), urban political economy, and social justice in North American cities.
+He has engaged extensively with scholarship on food justice and food systems planning, environmental justice, and critical physical geography, and has recently begun to focus on the historical and contemporary entanglements of land, property, and racial capitalism in the settler-colonial city.
+By conducting both applied and theoretically engaged research, his goal is to bring agri-food and urban environmental research into conversation with critical social science scholarship that draws attention to how UA policy and practice articulate with power, political economy, race, class, gender, and settler colonialism.
+At the same time, he hopes to contribute to critical geography via his commitment to community-engaged research.